hackerbayuniversity/Course/tasks/task-6/Solution.md

 *In this tutorial we will implement new features to the backend API we made in task 4 and create a website monitoring software.*

 ##### 1. Create a Website model in our database
 *At the moment we only have a* `User` *model in our database.
-That needs to change since you need users to create website entries in your database.
+That needs to change since you need to create website entries in your database.
 Let's create our website model.*
-* The website model needs to contain three important entries.
+* The website model needs to contain three properties.
     * Name.
     * Url.
     * Status.
     * User id *(Id of the user who creates the entry)*.
-* First of all we need to do some changes in our `models` folder.
+* First of all you need to do some changes in our `models` folder.
 * Inside the `models` folder create a file called `index.js` and copy the following code.
     ```javascript
     const fs = require('fs');